-Solo travel in Namibia
+Solo Travel in Namibia

-It’s also a good idea to tell someone where you’re going if you head off from your lodge or camp on a day hike.
+It’s also good to tell someone where you’re going if you head off from your lodge or camp on a day hike.
 If possible, join up with a guided hike or find someone to hike with, as it’s much safer to hike in a pair or a group in case of an emergency.